priyakg309/NETWORKWALKS-PRIYA-B083-WK2-PM1-CYBERSECURITY-LAB-SETUP/README.md

 As part of the reconnaissance phase, I conducted an authorized footprinting assessment of the **networkwalks.com** domain using six Kali Linux tools: **WHOIS, WhatWeb, Nslookup, cURL, Wafw00f, and DNSRecon**.
 Each tool was selected to collect a specific category of publicly accessible information and to build a broader understanding of the target’s domain, web technologies, DNS configuration, and security infrastructure.

-First, I used **WHOIS** to gather publicly available domain-registration information and identify the domain’s associated name servers.
+i) First, I used **WHOIS** to gather publicly available domain-registration information and identify the domain’s associated name servers.
 The results provided useful information regarding the domain registration and elements of its hosting and DNS infrastructure.

 <img width="955" height="895" alt="W2-PM1-Task1 my result whois" src="https://github.com/user-attachments/assets/fba02fce-cf48-41ef-bb63-b76afcf9a49d" />

-I then used **WhatWeb** to identify the technologies and components exposed by the target website.
+ii) I then used **WhatWeb** to identify the technologies and components exposed by the target website.
 The results identified **WordPress 7.1** and **WP Download Manager 3.3.58**, along with additional technology-related information revealed by the website.
 Such information can help a security professional understand the target’s technology stack and identify areas that may require further security assessment.

 <img width="936" height="299" alt="W2-PM1-Task2 my result whatweb" src="https://github.com/user-attachments/assets/3d8d3d9a-0e34-4022-95ea-b5b0d3cdeb95" />

-Using **Nslookup**, I performed DNS resolution for the target domain to determine its associated IP address.
+iii) Using **Nslookup**, I performed DNS resolution for the target domain to determine its associated IP address.
 The observed result resolved **networkwalks.com** to **192.232.216.135**.
 This information provides an important reference point for understanding the target’s publicly accessible network infrastructure.

 <img width="954" height="159" alt="W2-PM1-Task3-my result nslookup" src="https://github.com/user-attachments/assets/e8e6d0fa-668c-4362-9480-3e4a4bf468d0" />

-Next, I used **cURL with the `-I` option** to inspect the HTTP response headers returned by the web server.
+iv) Next, I used **curl with the `-I` option** to inspect the HTTP response headers returned by the web server.
 The response provided additional information about the web application and revealed the presence of the **WordPress REST API endpoint `/wp-json/`**.
 HTTP headers and publicly accessible endpoints can provide useful information during reconnaissance and may help identify technologies or interfaces that should be reviewed during subsequent security-testing phases.

 <img width="963" height="290" alt="W2-PM1-Task4-my result curl -I" src="https://github.com/user-attachments/assets/b06a340a-b98c-4471-a79e-cc85e66f0a51" />

-I also used **Wafw00f** to determine whether a **Web Application Firewall (WAF)** was present in front of the target website.
+v)I also used **Wafw00f** to determine whether a **Web Application Firewall (WAF)** was present in front of the target website.
 The results identified **ModSecurity (SpiderLabs)** as the detected WAF technology.
 Identifying defensive technologies is an important part of reconnaissance because it helps a security assessor understand the protective controls implemented around the web application.

 <img width="713" height="331" alt="W2-PM1-Task5-my result wafw00f" src="https://github.com/user-attachments/assets/2472d9a3-9eb0-4161-b80c-4ff533cda94f" />

-Finally, I used **DNSRecon** to perform DNS enumeration and collect additional publicly accessible DNS information.
+vi) Finally, I used **DNSRecon** to perform DNS enumeration and collect additional publicly accessible DNS information.
 The results included details related to **name servers, mail servers, SPF/TXT records, service records, and DNS software information**.
 This information contributes to a more complete understanding of the target’s DNS architecture and externally visible infrastructure.

 <img width="1022" height="515" alt="W2-PM1-Task6-my result dnsrecon -d" src="https://github.com/user-attachments/assets/4f008024-be3d-4cd6-bd65-b18933820010" />